jjn7702/SECJ1023-PT2/Submission/sec08_23242/Group 10/Proposal/README.md

 Alerts and Notifications: When an item runs out of stock or expires, the system will also promptly send out alerts and notifications.
 Staff will respond quickly as a result of these warnings, guaranteeing that inventory is refilled on time and that consumers are not inconvenienced by out-of-stock items.

-Monthly Sales Reports: In addition, the system will produce thorough sales data every month.
-These reports will provide information on income produced, popular products, sales trends, and other relevant variables.
-Store owners can make well-informed judgments to maximize sales techniques and increase profitability by examining these data.